DLFundamentals/blog/_posts/2026-03-11-few-shot-pretrained-classifiers.md

 2. **Well-separated means.** Neural collapse maximizes the distance between class centers, making the CDNV small and the denominator $\Lambda$ large.

-3. **Geometry that generalizes.** With many source classes, the collapsed geometry extends to unseen target classes — the $1/\sqrt{l}$ term ensures that the representation learned on $l$ source classes transfers to new classes from the same population.
+3. **Geometry that generalizes.** With many source classes, the collapsed geometry extends to unseen target classes.
+The $1/\sqrt{l}$ term ensures that the representation learned on $l$ source classes transfers to new classes from the same population.

 The result is that few-shot adaptation does not require the downstream learner to discover complex structure from tiny data.
 The hard work has already been done by pretraining: the geometry of the feature space is doing the real work.